wcgordon1/TustinRecruiting/src/content/jobs/tr-mobile-devops-engineer-jacksonville-mobi-1o5rjt.md

 ---
 position: Mobile DevOps Engineer
 description: >-
-  We are an LA-based startup revolutionizing the consumer tech industry.
-We're shaping the digital landscape by developing innovative tools for social media users, digital content creators, and mobile-first consumers.
+  We are an LAbased startup revolutionizing the consumer tech industry.
+We're shaping the digital landscape by developing innovative tools for social media users, digital content creators, and mobilefirst consumers.
 We're looking for a Remote Mobile DevOps Engineer to guide our mobile developers and drive our product development.

-  ## Position Overview

-  As a Remote Mobile DevOps Engineer, you will be leading a pod of 3-4 mobile developers dedicated to creating world-class applications for our pla...
+Position Overview As a Remote Mobile DevOps Engineer, you will be leading a pod of 34 mobile developers dedicated to creating worldclass applications for our pla...
 location: 'Jacksonville, FL'
 team: Mobile
 schedule: Full Time